Lake Sylvia State Park

 Lake Sylvia State Park is a 233 acre state-operated, public recreation area in the northern part of Montesano in Grays Harbor County, Washington.
 The park is located in dense temperate rain forest.

-The park offers swimming, hiking, camping, fishing, and non-motored boating.
-It was built around an old lumber mill pond, which was used for a few years to power the town's first electrical generation plant.
-The rustic dam that powered the mill and the power plant remains at the western end of the lake and feeds the lower reaches of Sylvia Creek.
+History

 The area was originally homesteaded in the late 1860s by Michael F. Luark, who built Grays Harbor County's first water-powered sawmill there in 1871.

 The present dam was built around 1909; its penstock (now mostly demolished) provided the power for a generator house alongside the creek, down below.
-The generator and lake provided power and water for Montesano into the early 1930s, when the powerhouse was dismantled; Silas and Elsie Wilder lived over the generator room, where they raised 14 children and operated the generator.
-Elsie Wilder was almost certainly the only woman in the United States to operate a power plant in the 1920s; it is not clear whether there have been any since.
-The property passed to Washington State Parks in 1936.
+The generator and lake provided power and water for Montesano into the early 1930s, when the powerhouse was dismantled.
+Elsie Wilder was almost certainly the only woman in the United States to operate a power plant in the 1920s.